cite-architecture/cite/specs/md/cite/ctsUrn/Constructor.md

-# Constructing CTS URNs #
+# Constructing CTS URN objects #

-The technology-indepdent representation of a CTS URN as a string of characters is defined by the CTS URN specification.
+The technology-independent representation of a CTS URN as a string of characters is defined by the CTS URN specification.
 (See the [github repository for the specification][repo], or an [HTML rendering of the specification][readable].)
 You can construct an object representation of a CTS URN from a string conforming to the CTS URN specification.
 It is an Exception if you try to construct a CTS URN from a String that does not conform to the specification.